Zürich Rose Fountains with Map (2026)

 Church presentations

-The churches typically have Easter-related presentations at different fountains on certain days between 15:00 and 17:00.
-In previous years, they did a short program then gave away flowers on these days.
-I’ll update these schedule for 2024 as soon as it is released.
+In years past, the churches have had Easter-related presentations at different fountains on certain days in the afternoon.
+One year, they did a short program then gave away flowers on these days.

 • Monday | Zwingliplatz near Grossmünster